 Included in this series is "How to Be a Yankee Fan at Citi Field" for the intracity series (it's not a "Subway Series" unless it's a World Series), and "How to Be a Red Sox Fan in New York."
-Last year, I did it for 28 of the 30 teams, failing to do it for Cincinnati and Houston, because of a technical problem.
+Last year, due to reasons beyond my control, I was unable to do it for most teams, although I did it for all 30 teams in 2014.

 This time, I'm starting with the most familiar.
 This guide is for all visiting fans, designed to make the trip to Yankee Stadium as enjoyable as possible, and to keep you from getting hurt.